JelmerT/cc2538-bsl/README.md

 If you found a bug or improved some part of the code, please submit an issue or pull request.

-###CC26xx Support
+###CC26xx and CC13xx Support
-Branch `feature/CC26xx_support` of this script supports programming TI's CC26xx family of chips, but bear in mind that this branch will not support the CC2538.
-Ultimately, support for both chips will be merged into master, but for the time being you will have to switch around depending what you wish to program.

 The script has been tested with SmartRF06EB + CC2650 EM.
 The physical wiring on the CC2650 Sensortag does not meet the ROM bootloader's requirements in terms of serial interface configuration.
-For that reason, interacting with the Sensortag via this script is impossible.
+For that reason, interacting with the Sensortag via this script is (and will remain) impossible.

-The ROM bootloader is configured through the `BL_CONFIG` 'register' in CCFG. `BOOTLOADER_ENABLE` should be set to `0xC5` to enable the bootloader in the first place.
+For the CC13xx and CC26xx families, the ROM bootloader is configured through the `BL_CONFIG` 'register' in CCFG. `BOOTLOADER_ENABLE` should be set to `0xC5` to enable the bootloader in the first place.

 This is enough if the chip has not been programmed with a valid image.
 If a valid image is present, then the remaining fields of `BL_CONFIG` and the `ERASE_CONF` register must also be configured correctly: